MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

    ![The current scene in Unity's Scene view](./hololens2-images/unity_completed_scene.png)

 Now that we have our UI designed, we will now create the code to hook up the buttons.
-To do that, we'll create a new script that derives from `WebView`.
+To do that, we'll create a new script that derives from `Microsoft.MixedReality.WebView`.

 1. In the **Inspector** window for WebView, click **Add Component**, select **New script**, type **WebViewBrowser**, and then click **Create and add**.
 Your new component is added to the **Inspector** window.